robertdebock/robertdebock.github.io/index.md

     - role: robertdebock.tomcat
 ```

-Some roles have a hard dependecies" on another role, mainy for a shared handler or variables set in the parent role, used in the child role.
+Some roles have a hard dependencies on another role, mainly for a shared handler or variables set in the parent role, used in the child role.
 More details on [how to use these roles](how-to-use-these-roles.html).
 These hard dependencies are describe in `meta/main.yml` under `dependencies`.

 | Role          | Depends on | Reason |
 |---------------|------------|--------|